AustralianCancerDataNetwork/groundworkers/docs/usage/configuration.md

 llm_model_name = "chat_model"
 ```

 `structured_output = true` declares that the model can honour the JSON-mode request `complete_structured` makes; omop-llm treats every capability as opt-in.
-Chat is configured through the setup console's Chat section, which writes the provider and model entries through the same configuration provider as every other setup journey.
+Chat is configured through the setup console's Chat section, using the same configuration workflow as the other setup sections.

 ### Grounding (`grounding_*`)